Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Defining geometric properties

 \begin{theorem} An $r$th order ($r\in\{1,2,3\}$) partial differential equation with three independent variables admits the algebra~$\mathfrak g$ as its Lie invariance algebra and the conservation-law characteristics~$1$, $u_{xx}$ and~$u_{yy}$ if and only if it coincides with the dispersionless Nizhnik equation~\eqref{eq:dN}. \end{theorem}

-In view of Theorem~\ref{thm:dNDefiningGeometricProperties}, the invariance with respect to the algebra~$\mathfrak g$ and admitting the conservation-law characteristics~$1$, $u_{xx}$ and~$u_{yy}$ lead to the invariance with respect to the entire group~$G$ including the discrete point-symmetry transformations~$J$, $I^{\rm i}$ and~$I^{\rm s}$ and to admitting the entire (infinite-dimensional) space of conservation-law characteristics of the equation~\eqref{eq:dN}.
+In view of Theorem~\ref{thm:dNDefiningGeometricProperties}, the invariance with respect to the algebra~$\mathfrak g$ and admitting the conservation-law characteristics~$1$, $u_{xx}$ and~$u_{yy}$ lead to the invariance with respect to the entire group~$G$, which includes the discrete point symmetry transformations~$\mathscr J$, $\mathscr I^{\rm i}$ and~$\mathscr I^{\rm s}$, and to admitting the entire (infinite-dimensional) space of conservation-law characteristics of the equation~\eqref{eq:dN}.